1031-Systems/1031_Delivery/docs/QuickStart.md

 ## Animating your Devices

 To complete the process there are a few steps.
-The first is to assign servo types to all the servo channels and channel numbers to all the channels.
+The first is to assign channel numbers to all the channels.
 Once that is done, the control file is uploaded to the controller via File->Export->Upload to Controller.
 Finally, the controller is started via its start mechanism.
 Stuff should happen.